 Juan Rodriguez Cabrillo set out from Mexico to explore north into unknown waters to chart the coast and search for gold.
-He notes that the harbor (San Diego) “is closed and a very good port.”
-There are various accounts of his expedition north, for example, while stopped in on Isla de la Posesion (one of the Channel Islands), he injured himself while aiding his men during a fight with the Chumash Indians.
-The other account was that he injured his arm and shoulder on a previous visit there.
+He makes a note that the harbor (San Diego) “is closed and a very good port.”
+There are various accounts of his expedition north.
+For example; during a stop on Isla de la Posesion (one of the Channel Islands), he injures himself while aiding his men during a fight with the Chumash Indians.
+The other explanation is that he injured his arm and shoulder on a previous visit there.

-Whale and Ocean Overlook:
+Whale and Ocean Overlook at Cabrillo National Monument

 As you walk further past the lighthouse, there is a newer covered scenic overlook area along with observatory telescopes to look for whales.
 Here you can witness the whales on their journey as they migrate.
-The key thing to look for is whale spouts (when the whale is surfacing to breath, it releases a plume of air and water) and flukes (as the whale prepares to dive, it raises its tail fluke out of the water).
+The key thing to look for is whale spouts (when the whale is surfacing to breath, it releases a plume of air and water) and flukes (because as the whale prepares to dive, it raises its tail fluke out of the water).

-This played a fundamental role during the World Wars I and II, as the Army built searchlight bunkers, fire control stations, and gun batteries in particular areas along this coastal park.
+And this played a fundamental role during the World Wars I and II, as the Army built searchlight bunkers, fire control stations, and gun batteries in particular areas along this coastal park.

-The views are spectacular of the entire harbor and bay area that any photographer enthusiast can appreciate.
+The views of the entire harbor and bay area are spectacular that any photographer enthusiast can appreciate.